SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    >
    > [Uber switched from PostgreSQL to MySQL for this feature](https://www.uber.com/en-DE/blog/postgres-to-mysql-migration/)
    >
+   > > PostgreSQL does not have clustering index so that it cannot use this
+   > > workaround.
+   >
    > But they switched back later...

 ## 14.4.3 Indexing Strings

-1. Creating B+Tree index on an attribute that is of type `String` can cause
+1. Creating B+Tree index on an attribute (search key) that is of type `String` can cause problems:
-   problems:

    1. String is variable-sized
    2. String can be long, leading to a low fanout and a correspondingly increased